 - Focuses on making the most out of the typical 21-day program.
 Individuals leave with the necessary skills, health, and understanding to avoid going back to their old ways.

-- Are the most expensive of the three common rehabilitation programs.
+- Are the most expensive of the three most common addiction treatments.
 Even inpatient programs that are not resort-like still require a large staff of highly trained professionals, making the cost of attendance prohibitive for some.
 Health insurance, Medicaid or other forms of assistance are available.
 Some inpatient programs also allow payment up front based on a sliding scale that adjusts according to the patient’s income.

-- Occurs in a residential facility, where the user has constant access to medical staff and support staff for the extent of his or her stay.
-Inpatient care lasts an average of 21 days, a stay that focuses on abstinence from drugs and alcohol, altering old behavior patterns that lead to drug use, and adoption of a substance free lifestyle.
+- Occurs in an inpatient facility, where the user has constant access to medical staff and support staff for the extent of his or her stay.
+Inpatient care lasts an average of 21 days, a stay that focuses on abstinence from drugs and alcohol, altering old behavior patterns that lead to drug use, and adoption of a substance-free lifestyle.

 Outpatient rehabilitation is similar to inpatient rehabilitation, but it is structured around the regular lives of patients.
 It is often done on nights and weekends, a allows patients to go about their day-to-day lives while participating in treatment.
 As stated before, it is a necessary component of any long-term treatment plan.
 However, some patients will opt for only outpatient rehab, either due to cost or differing needs.

 Outpatient programs often last between a few weeks and a period of 18 months.
 Restructuring habits and life skills takes time, and outpatient programs allow individuals to work on those necessary changes while working to pay their bills.
 These programs often employ a similar staff as inpatient programs, as the needs of patients are often quite similar.

 Part of what distinguishes outpatient programs, however, is the opportunities that arise from their extended time